Peace44/PrimeOrbit/README.md

 ## Future Enhancements

-While the current implementation efficiently checks the primality of 64-bit integers, a potential future challenge is to extend the application to handle larger integers (up to 128 bits).
+While the current implementation efficiently checks the primality and determines the canonical representation (prime factor decomposition) of 64-bit integers, a potential future challenge is to extend the application to handle larger integers (up to 128 bits).
 This would involve:

 1. Implementing the **deterministic Miller-Rabin primality test** for numbers in the range `2^64 ≤ number < 2^128`.
 2. Updating the CLI to support extended input formats or files for very large integers.